electronicvisions/brainscales2-demos/fp_sudoku.rst

 .. only:: Solution

-    In some cases (especially in when the number of clues decreases) the solver can fail If one closely observes the firing pattern, it looks like the solver converged to right number (right neuron was firing last) but due to the implementation of winning strategy in `get_solution()`, the wrong number is chosen.
+    **In some cases (especially in when the number of clues decreases) the solver can fail If one closely observes the firing pattern, it looks like the solver converged to the right number (right neuron was firing last) but due to the implementation of winning strategy in `get_solution()`, the wrong number is chosen.
-    The winning strategy in this case is given by
+    The winning strategy in this case is given by**

     .. code:: ipython3

         # num_spikes = [
-        #     len(num_population.get_data("spikes").segments[0].spiketrains[0])
+        #     len(num_population.get_data("spikes").segments[-1].spiketrains[0])
         #     for num_population in field_populations
         # ]
         # grid[row, col] = np.argmax(num_spikes) + 1

-    and therefore the neuron is chosen who fired most in runtime.
+    **and therefore the neuron is chosen who fired most in runtime.
-    Possible solutions to tackle this problem are:
+    Possible solutions to tackle this problem are:**
-    - Have longer runtime
+    - **Extend the runtime**
-    - Look at last spike (not quite reliable)
+    - **Look at last spike (not quite reliable)**
-    - Look at a fraction of time before runtime and count their the spikes
+    - **Examine only a fraction of the runtime near the end and count the spikes within this period**

 - **Task 4:**
   What do you expect to happen, if you set the number of clues to zero?